 Background: With the cost of solar now below even the price of coal, it is time to include some solar energy exposure in youth programs.
 Although the value promise of solar power is entirely driven by grid-tie applications where there is no need for battery storage, such systems require significant investment and operate at high voltage which are not suitable for the hands-on youth experience.
 Our own meeting house has gone grid-tie solar and 100% of our electric needs (not yet heating) is being provided by our solar array installed in 2013.
 Grid-tie Solar remains an excellent long term goal of our camps to invest in overall clean renewable solar electricity in the long run.

-Use Directly for Solar Charging: The panels output 100 VDC which can be used directly for plugging in any modern devices including cell chargers that are rated at 100-240V as shown above.
-Care is needed since plugging in anything without that universal 100-240v rating might burn it out.
-See the outlet aboveat an undisclosed homeless encampment.
+Use Directly for Solar Charging: The panels output as high as 100 VDC under no load which can be used directly for plugging in any modern devices including cell chargers that are rated at 100-240V as shown above.
+Whe producing max power, the voltage drops to around 70 volts, but every 100-240 V supply we have tested still runs all the way down to 60 volts just fine.
+Take care not to plug in anything with an old 60 Hz transformer in it as it wont work and might quickly burn out.
+See the outlet above at an undisclosed homeless encampment.

 Camper Solar Experience: On the other hand, a good educational tool for kids is a small scale demonstration with battery storage for remote locations that do not have access to the grid.
 Operating at a low, safe 48 volts, the system suggested here can give campers hands on experience in capturing solar power, preparing it for distribution, delivering it over significant distances, and converting to userful power as shown in the above map and distribution diagram.
 For example, we've placed two of these Panels at the Friends Wilderness Center.